“There is something deeply satisfying in shaping something with your hands. Proper artificing is like a song made solid. It is an act of creation.”

 Too often, distortion and manipulation are confused in all fields of art.
 I seek to enforce my intention into the material with which I work in order to achieve the desired effect.
 Clean lines and soft curves are in everything I create.
 In an ongoing attempt to achieve mastery and precision, I endeavor to control each component while working alongside the natural constraints of the material.

 Today, there is no functional necessity for laminated steels; its creation resides solely in the realm of art.
 It is an exercise in creating through deft manipulation of the materials.

-That is because you have to think in four dimensions to work the material, it is not just the physical shape in three dimensions.
-The material itself has layers of complexity that can be carved into and revealed, it is not just the surface.
-This is one of the aspects of working in this way that appeals to me so much.
-Nothing on any of these objects is merely a thin skin on the surface, painted or glazed on that can be scraped or rubbed off.
-Every pattern you see runs down through to the core, it has real depth.
-The pattern is the very structure, like the grains in wood.
+When creating my knives, I think in four dimensions.
+It is not just the physical shape in three dimensions, because the material itself has layers of complexity that can be carved into and revealed.
+The pattern is not only the surface but runs through the entirety of each block of steel.
+This is an aspect of working in this way that appeals to me: Nothing on any of these objects is merely on the surface.
+The designs are not painted or glazed, and thus cannot be scraped or rubbed off.
+Every pattern runs through to the core—it has real depth.
+The pattern is within the very structure of the object, similar to the grain in wood.